-In those moments, you panic and stop BEING the person, or you embrace the feelings, remain cool and relaxed, and keep BEING the person.
+In those moments, you panic and stop BEING the person, or you embrace the feelings, stay cool and relaxed, and keep BEING the person.
 I have been in this scenario many times over the years.
-Many successful bloggers forget what this feels like, or do not report this to their readerships.
+Many successful bloggers forget what this feels like, or do not report this to their readership.

 Traffic, comments, money, and anything outside of you does not mean anything.
 Really.
 It literally means nothing, until you choose to assign a meaning to it.
 You think all this stuff means something because of your silly little mind judges and adds meaning to stuff but it means nothing.
 When you fully accept this idea you will be unflappable, calm, cool and collected, in all your blogging duties.

-Realizing that what doesn’t appear to be there doesn’t mean anything, anyway, you will begin to understand why I do what I do with my blog and my levels of prolific creativity.
+Realizing that what doesn’t seem to be there doesn’t mean anything, anyway, you will begin to understand why I do what I do with my blog and my levels of prolific creativity.

 You let go of everything.
 You tap into Everything.”

 Ryan is a great guy and he’s good at what he does.
 Today’s post is not about Ryan or me – it is about you.
 Being talented in writing is a great thing.
 In some way, stories people struggle to write are easy for you to bring to reality.
 The vibe just comes off naturally with you.

 This post is inspired by a post I read by my friend Mute Efe on an exclusive Facebook group.
 He is a Personal Leadership Coach and can help you become a better leader for yourself so you can meet the kind of result you want in life.
 Don’t hesitate to contact him as he is good at what he does.

 Back to the ride.